 Will I have to sacrifice any of my goals if I take the job?
 It's one thing if a job wouldn't exactly fulfill your long-term goals.
 It's another to actually have to give up a goal in order to accept a job.
 Huhman advised comparing your goals to the job offer and see where they overlap or fall short.

 "One of the most important questions you should ask yourself is if you would make any serious sacrifices in your career when accepting the job offer," she wrote.
 "Would you need to relocate to a new city or work more hours than you'd prefer?
 As long as the job keeps you moving forward in your career, then maybe the offer isn't so bad after all."

-Imagine working for the company: If you can see yourself working in the office and with the people, it's probably a good sign the company could be a good fit.
+Can you imagine working for this company?
+Huhman said that if you can see yourself working in the office and with the people, it's probably a good sign the company could be a good fit.
 Even if the salary isn't as high as you had hoped, you could be accepting a job offer that provides a great company culture and an overall positive experience.
 Remember, not every job is about making the big bucks — it should also be about finding happiness where you work.

-Huhman said job seekers who do decide to accept the position shouldn't forget about negotiating.
+Huhman reminded job seekers who do decide to accept the position that they shouldn't forget about negotiating.

 "You can always negotiate an offer if you aren't completely satisfied," Huhman wrote.
 "But overall, you should weigh the costs and benefits of the position.
 And remember, your career goals and values should always come first."

 This article was originally published in 2014 and was updated Feb.
 2, 2016.
 Additional reporting by Chad Brooks.